Pea Protein: What It Is? - 100calsnacks

 Walk into any health aisle today and you’ll find a sea of protein options—whey, soy, collagen, casein, plant blends, and more.

 But one name that has quietly gone from underdog to superstar is pea protein.
 It’s showing up in protein powders, snack bars, shakes, ready-to-eat foods, and even desserts.
 And not just for vegans!
 People who once swore by whey alone are now giving pea protein some well-deserved attention.
-If you’re exploring alternatives that support muscle recovery without digestive discomfort, you might also like our guide on how much protein you need to build muscle.

 So what’s behind the hype?
 And is pea protein really worth adding to your routine?
 Let’s see.